mate-academy/react_people-table/README.md

     - Read the `query` from the URL and set its value to the input when the page is loaded
 1. `PeoplePage` should read the `query` from the URL and filter people accordingly
     - check is the `query` matches the `name`, `motherName` or `fatherName`
-1. Implement the sorting by `born` and `died` by clicking on the column title
+1. Implement the sorting by `name`, `sex`, `born` and `died` by clicking on the column title
     - Highlight the column with the *
+    - Add `?sortBy=born` param to the URL
     - Sort the people by selected column
-    - Add `?sortBy=born` param to the URL
-    - The people should be sorted by `born` if the page is loaded with `?sortBy=born`
+    - If the page is loaded with `sortBy` it should be applied (column is highilghted and people are sorted)
-1. Implement the sorting by `name` and `sex`
+    - If the `sortBy` value is not valid don't highlight any column and don't sort people

 ## Advanced sorting and filtering
 1. Sort should work together with filtering